KoalaChelsea/NLP-sentiment-analysis-of-English-Twitter/README.md

 Precision (positive) |0.60098928

 As we could see from the result, the Logistic Regression Model has a better perfomance.
-After applying to the final test data, the resulyts are below:
+After applying to the final test data, the final results are below:

 Name | Rate